-Notification of Results: The Graduate Director will notify students of the results of their portfolio review no later than five weeks after the submission date.
-The English Graduate Office will mail the results to the student's home address and send a copy of them to the student's adviser.
+Notification of Results: The Graduate Director will email notification of the results of the portfolio review to students and their advisers no later than five weeks after the submission date.

 Resubmission: Students may submit a portfolio for review only twice.
 When resubmitting a portfolio, students may modify all or part of the portfolio contents prior to the second review.
 Students must submit a revised Notice of Intent at least 30 days prior to the second review.